About Us/Events/For Professionals/ Careers / Follow Us

 Our volunteers take pride in making a difference for others.

-At Roosevelt Hospital, we understand that the last thing you want to do when you’re having a medical emergency is to sit around and wait.
+At Mount Sinai Roosevelt, we understand that the last thing you want to do when you’re having a medical emergency is to sit around and wait.
 When you come to the Emergency Department at Roosevelt, we work hard to give you prompt, efficient treatment.
 In fact, we have one of the best turnaround times for emergency treatment in New York City.
 We strive to make you feel safe and cared for, while in you’re in our care — and after you leave.

 Our doctors are board certified in emergency medicine.
 In addition to our emergency medicine specialists, doctors in every clinical specialty are available for consultation 24 hours a day, 7 days a week.
 Specialized emergency service areas are available for obstetric, psychiatric, and dental emergencies.
 Our nurses are trained in critical care, and a number of them have achieved the highest level of certification in emergency nursing from the Emergency Nurses Association.